-All candidates sit papers in English and Maths.
-All boys sitting Winchester Entrance and Election take a common English paper and Maths paper (Paper 1 in Election).
+All candidates sitting Winchester Entrance and Election take a common English paper and Maths paper (Paper 1 in Election).
+These common papers are at the Entrance level.
+Election candidates will have an opportunity to show what they can do in Maths Paper 2.
 Find out more about Election.

 Candidates from prep schools must also sit papers in Science, Geography and History.
 Where a candidate has studied Latin and/or French in prep school they must also undertake that exam.
 If a candidate has studied Spanish or German in place of French then they may choose to sit an alternative paper in that language.
 Candidates may also choose to sit the Greek paper.

 Candidates from maintained schools may take the full range of papers should they wish but the prime requirements are Maths and English.

 We have reformed the Entrance exam to be more accessible to pupils from different academic backgrounds.
 However the exam remains challenging, with some of the questions designed to be particularly stretching.
 As 2021 will be the first year when candidates sit the new exam, the following specimen papers have been designed as examples of what a typical exam might look like.